Network Threshold Games: Proofs

-At their core, threshold games are very simple: each agent has two possible actions (often called 0 and 1 for convenience), and prefers to take action 1 if and only if ``enough others'' take action 1.
-This simple set-up has proved hugely applicable.
-Threshold games can model a huge variety of different phenomena, including the adoption of technologies, the emergence and spread of social norms, participation in social behaviours, and political protest.
+This paper proposes a new lens for studying threshold games played on networks when the thresholds are heterogeneous.
+These are games where agents have two possible actions, and prefer action $1$ if and only if enough of their neighbours choose action $1$.
+We propose a transformation of the network that `absorbs' the heterogeneity in thresholds into the network.
+This allows us to characterise equilibria in terms of the $k$-core -- a well-studied measure of network cohesiveness -- of the transformed network.
+Our model is also the direct analogy to the workhorse model of \cite{ballester2006} when actions are $0$ or $1$.
+Further, our binary action version exhibits a remarkable stability property.
+When agents have linear-quadratic preferences, the $k$-core of the transformed network characterises the unique subgame perfect equilibrium of a sequential move version of the game -- no matter what order agents move in.

-Threshold games differ in who the relevant ``others'' are for an agent, and how to define ``enough'' of them.
-In the early wave of threshold games -- most notably \cite{granovetter1978threshold} -- the ``others'' were the whole population, and ``enough'' was an agent-specific fraction of the population.\footnote{Other important contributions to this early wave include \cite{bass1969new} and \cite{granovetter1983threshold, granovetter1986threshold}.} A later wave of threshold games introduced explicit networks to define relevant ``others'' as an agent's neighbours (these could be friends, co-workers, customers/suppliers, geographic neighbours, etc.).
-Within this wave, there are two branches.
-They differ in how they think about ``enough'' neighbours.
+At their core, threshold games on networks are simple: each agent has two possible actions (often called 0 and 1 for convenience), and prefers to take action 1 if and only if `enough' of her neighbours in the network do so too.
+The threshold quantifies `enough'.
+These games have been used to study a wide variety of different phenomena, including the adoption of technologies, uptake of government programs, participation in social behaviours and norms, and political protest.\footnote{See for example, \cite{morris2000contagion, reich2023diffusion} (technology), \cite{alexander2022algorithms} (program uptake), \cite{granovetter1978threshold, schelling2006micromotives, gagnon2017networks} (social behaviours and norms), \cite{chwe1999structure, chwe2000communication} (political protest).}